agraubert/agutil/README.md

 * SecureServer(port, address='', queue=3, password=None, rsabits=4096, childtimeout=3, childlogger=DummyLog) _(constructor)_
   Binds to _port_ and accepts new connections. _port_, _address_, and _queue_ work identically to `agutil.io.SocketServer` (as the `SecureServer` uses a `SocketServer` internally).  _password_, _rsabits_, _childtimeout_, and _childlogger_  set the _password_, _rsabits_, _timeout_, and _logmethod_ arguments (respectively) to the `SecureConnection` constructor for each accepted connection.
   _childlogger_ defaults to `agutil.DummyLog` (which does not log anything).  _childlogger_ may either be an `agutil.Logger` class, or a bound method returned by `agutil.Logger.bindToSender()`.

+##security.AGUTIL-SECURE
+The `agutil.security` module provides a command line interface for encrypting and decrypting files.

+#####COMMAND USAGE
+* `$ agutil-secure {encrypt, decrypt} input output password [--py33] [-h]` Reads from _input_ and either encrypts or decrypts data before writing to _output_.

+  positional arguments:

+  _{encrypt,decrypt}_  Sets the mode to either encryption or decryption

+  _input_              Input file to encrypt or decrypt

+  _output_             Where to save the encrypted or decrypted file

+  _password_           The password to encrypt or decrypt with.
+Note: passwords containing (spaces) must be encapsulated with quotations ("")

+  optional arguments:

+    _-h, --help_         show this help message and exit

+    _--py33_             Forces encryption or decryption to use the simplified, 3.3 compatable pbkdf2_hmac